 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Fort Worth, Texas is the 19th largest city in America, but it feels more like a small town.
-It is a laid-back, family-friendly city that is the perfect location for a family vacation.
+Fort Worth, Texas is a large city with a laid-back, family-friendly, small town feel.
+And it is the perfect location for a family vacation.
 One of the gems of Fort Worth is the zoo.
 It is consistently ranked as one of the top 10 zoos in America.
 If you visit Fort Worth with kids, you must go to the zoo.
 This is my review of Fort Worth Zoo.

 The Fort Worth Zoo is located in the heart of the city.
 It is nestled into a small area between the TCU campus on one side and the trendy 7th Street area on the other.
 It is also just a stone’s throw away from downtown Fort Worth and the popular Magnolia neighborhood.
-This all makes its location extremely convenient to get to, but also makes it easy to get to restaurants and hotels after your visit.
+This makes its location extremely convenient to get to.
+It is also super easy to get to restaurants and hotels after your visit.

-The zoo has its own parking lot sitting right in front of the entrance.
-During busy times, like Spring Break and summer, this parking lot will fill up rather quickly in the day.
+The zoo has its own parking lot right in front of the entrance.
+During busy times, like Spring Break and summer, this parking lot will fill up pretty early in the day.
 When this happens, the zoo opens up overflow parking across the street from the entrance.
-When the overflow parking lot fills, as it sometimes does, zoo employees and Fort Worth police officers will park cars in additional parking lots down the street from the zoo.
+When the overflow parking lot fills, as it sometimes does, zoo employees and Fort Worth police officers will direct cars to additional parking down the street from the zoo.
 Parking in the primary lot will cost you $5 per car.
-If you must park in any of the overflow parking areas, you will be allowed to park for free.
+If you must park in the overflow parking, you can park for free.

-The good news about this is that finding a parking spot at the zoo, even on the busiest days, should be no problem for you.
+The good news about parking: finding a parking spot at the zoo, even on the busiest days, should be no problem.
 The bad news is that if you get there during late morning or early afternoon on a busy day, you will probably have to walk a bit to get to the entrance, but at least it will be free!
-I recommend getting to the zoo when it opens at 10:00, or even a little bit before in order to get a close parking spot.

 Hours of Operation and Price of Admission

 I love that the zoo is open every day.
-This means that the animals will be ready to see you whenever you are ready to go see them.
+This means that the animals will be ready to see you whenever you go.
 While a trip to the Fort Worth Zoo is always fun, try going on an unexpected day, like during Christmas week.
 Another great time to visit the zoo is when the weather is on the cooler side.
 The crowds will be virtually nonexistent on these days and the animals tend to be more active when it is not as hot.
 We love visiting the zoo on these days!

-At the zoo, you will see all of the expected animals such as giraffes, elephants, tigers, lions, and zebras.
-They also have a primate house and a rather large exhibit that features various birds of prey.
-The zoo also features three species of flamingos.
-The two most popular exhibits at the zoo are the Texas Wild area, which showcases animals native to Texas and the Museum of Living Art (MOLA), which is the zoo’s state of the art reptile, fish, and amphibian exhibit.
-My son’s favorite exhibit is the Parrot Paradise, where you can buy sticks of bird feed for $3 per stick and feed the parrots and parakeets inside an aviary.
+You will see all of the expected animals such as giraffes, elephants, tigers, lions, and zebras at the Fort Worth Zoo.
+However, the two most popular exhibits are Texas Wild, which showcases animals native to Texas and the Museum of Living Art (MOLA), which is the zoo’s state of the art reptile, fish, and amphibian exhibit.
+They also have a primate house and a large exhibit that features various birds of prey.
+Additionally, the zoo houses three species of flamingos.
+Kids will love Parrot Paradise, where you can buy sticks of bird feed for $3 per stick and feed the parrots and parakeets inside an aviary.

 The Fort Worth Zoo has several entertainment options to experience during your visit.
-In the zoo’s Outdoor Learning Theater, they put on a cute little stage show multiple times a day which gives you an up-close look at some of the animals in their outreach collection.
-Boston really enjoys watching this show.
+In the Outdoor Learning Theater, a cute little stage show occurs multiple times a day which gives you an up-close look at some of the animals in their outreach collection.
+Kids will enjoy this show.
 Additionally, throughout the zoo, they have zoo keeper talks at various times.
 Each of these talks focuses on a specific breed of animal giving you more in-depth information and allowing you to ask questions.

 The zoo offers multiple special events throughout the year.
-During October, the zoo celebrates Halloween with its annual Boo at the Zoo.
-You can read more about that here.
-In June, the zoo is host to Beastro, which is an adults-only event that is part food tasting, part concert.
-The zoo has a Mother’s Day brunch each year too.
+The zoo celebrates Halloween with its annual Boo at the Zoo.
+In June, the zoo hosts Beastro, an adults-only event that is part food tasting, part concert.
+The zoo also has a Mother’s Day brunch, 5K run, and other events.
 Additionally, you can have birthday parties or other events at the zoo.
-Please see the zoo’s website for more information on any of the special events.
+Check the zoo’s website for more information on any of the special events.

 There are numerous places within the zoo to buy food.
 In addition to several zoo-owned places, you will also find chain restaurants such as Pizza Hut, Dickey’s Barbecue, and Burger King.
 You can get everything from burgers to chicken to hot dogs.
-Also, there are a lot of snack locations throughout the zoo.
-You will find a candy store and an ice cream parlor.
-Crocodile Cafe is a food court located close to the front of the zoo.
-It is next to MOLA.
-While it gets quite busy at times, it is one of my favorite places inside of the zoo to eat.
-Two walls of the seating area are all-glass and look out onto saltwater crocodiles, fish, and turtles.
+There are also a lot of snack locations throughout the zoo, including a candy store and an ice cream parlor.
+Crocodile Cafe is a food court located next to MOLA.
+While it gets quite busy at times, it is one of my favorite places to eat at the zoo.
+Two walls of the seating area are glass and look out onto saltwater crocodiles, fish, and turtles.

-The zoo also will allow you to bring in your own food, if you prefer.
+The zoo will also allow you to bring in your own food.
 They have several picnic areas with plenty of shade.
 Straws, glass containers, and alcoholic beverages are strictly prohibited, however.

 You will find several gift shops scattered throughout the zoo.
-The main gift shop is located right at the entrance to the zoo.
-There are also places to find fun souvenirs in other areas.
-During the busy spring and summer months, the zoo also sets up souvenir carts with some of the more popular souvenir items.
+The main one is located right at the entrance to the zoo.
+During busy times, the zoo also sets up souvenir carts.
 If you need an umbrella, ponchos, sunscreen, or other necessities during your visit, you can find them at any of the gift shops.
-The zoo has strollers for rent, as well.
-You will find the stroller rental once you enter the zoo and cross the bridge.
-It is right across the path from the primate house.

 The Fort Worth Zoo is one of the nation’s top zoos and one of Fort Worth’s best attractions for families.
 It is a wonderfully laid-out zoo with pleasant exhibits and tons of entertainment options to keep you and your kids busy all day.
-There are plenty of food and souvenir options in the zoo too.
 In the summer, the kids can cool off at the zoo’s own splash pad.
-MOLA is a beautiful building that houses the zoo’s collection of reptiles, fish, and other aquatic animals.
-At the back, you will find the Texas Wild section featuring animals native to Texas.
-If you visit Fort Worth with your kids, you need to make it a point to go to the zoo.
+If you visit Fort Worth with your kids, you need to go to the zoo.
 You won’t regret it.
 I hope you enjoyed this review of Fort Worth Zoo.
 For recommendations on where to eat in Fort Worth, see my best restaurants for families.
 For more ideas of things to do, see experiencing Fort Worth with kids.
 Happy travels!